20Tauri/DoxyDoxygen/README.md

 ![](https://raw.githubusercontent.com/20Tauri/DoxyDoxygen/master/images/demo.gif)

-DoxyDoxygen is a SublimeText plug-in that allows you to auto-complete documentation blocks.
+DoxyDoxygen is a plug-in for Sublime Text that aims to save a lot of time and effort when creating and updating documentation comments in source code.

+How does it work ?

    * Write code
    * Press <kbd>Alt</kbd>+<kbd>Q</kbd> (+<kbd>Super</kbd> on OS/X), code is parsed and a skeleton documentation is written for you
    * Update your code
    * Press <kbd>Alt</kbd>+<kbd>Q</kbd>, documentation is updated

-Supports:
+DoxyDoxygen supports a wide range of languages as well as many documentation comment formats and styles.
+If the default settings are not exactly as you require, it can be easily configured to suit your needs.

    * [ApiDoc]
    * [AsDoc]